-If you are searching for reliable web hosting for your WordPress site, check out these providers:
+If you are searching for reliable web hosting for your WordPress site, check out the providers below:

-LiquidWeb – Liquid Web is a premier web hosting provider specializing in managed dedicated servers, dedicated server hosting, VPS, shared web hosting and heroic support.
+- LiquidWeb is a premier web hosting provider specializing in managed dedicated servers, dedicated server hosting, VPS, shared web hosting and heroic support.

-WPEngine – WPEngine offers robust and world-class infrastructure options for a variety of customer sizes and traffic needs.
+- WPEngine offers robust and world-class infrastructure options and managed WordPress hosting for different customer needs.

-BlueHost – Bluehost provides fast and reliable website hosting with everything you need to get your website online quickly.
+- BlueHost provides fast and reliable website hosting with everything you need to get your website online quickly.

-WPWebhost – WPWebHost is a WordPress hosting company specializing in hosting and supporting WordPress powered blogs.
+- WPWebhost is a WordPress hosting company specializing in hosting and supporting WordPress powered blogs.

 The web host that we will be using for this tutorial is HostGator.
 You can use any host you like.
 HostGator are a reliable web hosting provider with many years of experience hosting WordPress sites.

 Note: We also have a tutorial on how to set up a managed WordPress hosting account.